coderefinery/reproducible-research/content/workflow-management.md

 2. In the `make_plot` rule in the Snakefile, add a `conda` directive where you provide the path to the new environment file.
-3. First clear all output and then rerun `snakemake` with the `--use-conda` flag.
+3. First clear all output and then rerun `snakemake` with the `--use-conda --conda-frontend conda` flags (the latter is needed because `snakemake` prefers to use the `mamba` replacement for `conda`).
 Observe how snakemake downloads and installs packages and activates the environment.
 The new environment is stored in `.snakemake/conda/$hash` where $hash is the MD5 hash of the environment file content.
 Updates to the environment definition